DUONG-MINH-TUAN/DUONG-MINH-TUAN-restaurantWebApp.github.io/README.md

    ```
    git clone https://github.com/DUONG-MINH-TUAN/DUONG-MINH-TUAN-restaurantWebApp.github.io.git
     ```
+**Note: With the latest project, we just need to run on the server side only**
-### Running the Client Site
+### Running on the server side
-1. Open the cloned folder and navigate to 'client' directory.
+1. Open the cloned folder and navigate to 'server' directory.
 2. Open the terminal and run the following command:
     ```
     npm install